iifl-logo

 HEALTH AND SAFETY MEASURES

-The standards of health of workers and safety measures has been taken into consideration as required by the Factories Act, 1948 and the rules framed there under have been maintained by your Company.
+The standards of health of workers and safety measures have been taken into consideration as required by the Factories Act, 1948 and the rules framed there under have been maintained by your Company.

 CAUTIONARY STATEMENT